wp-jazz/wp-project-skeleton/README.md

 * The _WordPress content directory_ is the same path as the Web root.
   * In vanilla WordPress, this is the `/wp-content` directory.
   * In Bedrock, this is the `/web/app` directory.
-  * Simplified folder structure in Jazz:
+  * In Jazz, the directory structure is simplified:
     * `/public/plugins`
     * `/public/mu-plugins`
     * `/public/themes`